Covexillary Schubert varieties and Kazhdan-Lusztig Polynomials: Covexillary Formulas for Kazhdan-Lusztig Polynomials

-We generalize the cograssmannian case to the covexillary case as in \cite{AIJK}.
-We define the opposite Schubert cell by $\Omega_{w}^\circ=B_{-}wB/B$ and Schubert variety to be the closure of $\Omega_{w}^\circ$ in a flag variety $G/B$ for $w$ in the Weyl group.
-Theorem \ref{Thy} is a heart of the proof for Theorem \ref{MainI} and \ref{MainII}.
-The following theorem is a modified version of \cite[Theorem 7.1]{AIJK} where we specialize the Weyl group elements to our situation. \begin{theorem} For vexillaries $w:=w({\tau})$ and $v:=w(\tau')$ in $W$, there is a pair of $w_\nu^{-1}$ and $v_\xi^{-1}$ in $\sf{W}$ with $w_\nu^{-1}\leq v_\xi^{-1}$ such that we have a scheme-theoretic isomorphism
+We define the opposite Schubert cell by $\Omega_{w}^\circ=B^{-}wB/B$ and the opposite Schubert variety to be the closure of $\Omega_{w}^\circ$ in a flag variety $G/B$ for $w$ in the Weyl group.
+Theorem \ref{Thy} is a heart of the proof for Theorem \ref{M2}.
+The following theorem is \cite[Theorem 7.1]{AIJK} by specializing the Weyl group elements to our situation.